Season of Judgment and Discernment: A List of Bad Doctrines and Practices

 Biblical, Physical Responses to Worship, and How to Judge Charismatic ‘Phenomena’

-Yes, faith is biblical: “Your faith has made you well.”
-But this teaching is erroneous because it claims faith itself is an impersonal force.
+But another teaching, which is called Word of Faith, which I call Word of Hyper-Faith, is erroneous because it claims faith itself is an impersonal force.
 God wants everyone healed, every time they ask.
 The teachers falsely tell us the kingdom has come in such great power that people always get healed.
 Kingdom now!
-They misdefine the already and not yet of the kingdom and focus on the “already here now!”
-So if a person is not healed, then he did not have enough faith and did not call down the kingdom come hard enough.
+They misdefine “the already and not yet” of the kingdom and focus on the “already here, right now!”
+But if a person is not healed, then he did not have enough faith and did not call down the kingdom come hard enough.

-The (hyper-) faith men teach that the sick person has to lie: “I don’t have cancer.
+The hyper-faith men teach that the sick person has to lie: “I don’t have cancer.
 I have a healing!”
 This skips over God’s sovereignty and just plain Bible-based wisdom and common sense.
-Remember, Luke the author of the Third Gospel and the Book of Acts was a “beloved physician” (Col. 4:14).
+Remember, Luke, the author of the Third Gospel and the Book of Acts, was a “beloved physician” (Col. 4:14).
 If people are not healed immediately, they should go to the doctor’s office.

 Be Balanced and Avoid Hyper-Teachings